Do I Need A Whole-House Filtration System?

 Pollutants that affect indoor air quality come from many sources, including tobacco smoke, combustion appliances, fireplaces, mold and mildew, pet dander, and everyday household products.

 Contaminants can trigger asthma attacks and allergy symptoms, irritate the eyes, nose, and throat, cause headache and fatigue, and lead to respiratory issues, heart disease, and cancer.

 Removing the sources of pollution from your Salt Lake City home is one of the best ways to maintain indoor air quality.
 Regularly cleaning your home will reduce dust and dirt.
 Storing paints and other chemicals in a shed or garage will decrease the concentration of volatile organic compounds (VOCs).
 Banishing tobacco smoke to the outdoors will remove some particulate matter.

 A whole-house approach to improving indoor air quality will mitigate the effects of pollution throughout your home.
-Our licensed professionals at Friendly Home Services can assess your needs and recommend the best solution to reduce contaminants and restore comfort.
+Our licensed professionals at Friendly Plumber, Heating and Air can assess your needs and recommend the best solution to reduce contaminants and restore comfort.

 Adding or Subtracting Moisture

 If humidity levels in your home are extremely low or too high, we may recommend installing a whole-house humidifier or dehumidifier.

 An insufficient amount of moisture in the air can dry your skin, irritate nasal passages, cause wood furnishings to crack, and trigger shocks from static electricity.
 Indoor air with too much moisture encourages mold and mildew growth.
 Mold spores can lead to respiratory problems.

 Humidifiers and dehumidifiers enable you to control the humidity level in your home.
 Ideally, it should be between 35 to 50 percent humidity.